JuanJS117/MesoscopicModel/BrainMets/README.md

 - **[tools.jl](https://github.com/JuanJS117/MesoscopicModel/blob/main/BrainMets/tools.jl)** This module includes simple subroutines to perform task such as saving tumor status files, and displaying tumor status in the terminal.

 You also need to download the input file **[Param_dist.txt](https://github.com/JuanJS117/MesoscopicModel/blob/main/BrainMets/Param_dist.txt)**, that contains distributions of cell processes' characteristic times to sample from; and the initial cell distribution **[InitialCellDistribution.txt](https://github.com/JuanJS117/MesoscopicModel/blob/main/BrainMets/InitialCellDistribution.txt)**, that is used as an initial condition.
 Place them in a custom folder, where you will run your simulations of brain metastases.

+## 3. Usage

+After reading the section on model's usage in the main page of [this repository](https://github.com/JuanJS117/MesoscopicModel/tree/main) (section 3), it should be straightforward to run simulations with the mesoscopic model.
+However, take care, since this version requires some more arguments in the input command.
+While we will not cover how to run simulations in this section, we will build upon the main page's tutorial, and detail how to run a simulation of a brain metastasis using this version of the model.
+The general command to write in your console is:

+  julia main.jl SimName Vdiv Vmig

+These three arguments stand for:

+- **SimName** The name you wish to put to the simulation folder.
+- **Vdiv** The advantage that the 2nd population will get in division.
+Mathematically, it is described as the ratio between 1st population and 2nd population's times of division.
+Hence, its value will range between 0 and 1, with a value closer to 1 meaning a smaller advantage.
+- **Vmig** The advantage that the 2nd population will get in migration speed.
+Mathematically, it is described as the ratio between 1st population and 2nd population's migration coefficients.
+Hence, its value will range between 0 and 1, with a value closer to 1 meaning a smaller advantage.

+Different combinations of these parameters (**Vmig** and **Vdiv**) will provide different growth dynamics, hence influencing the resulting exponent \beta.